canonical/subiquity/DESIGN.md

 If the UI does not block, as promised above, then there needs to be a way of running things in the background and subiquity uses [asyncio](https://docs.python.org/3/library/asyncio.html) for this.
-`subiquity.async_helpers` defines two useful helper functions:
+`subiquitycore.async_helpers` defines two useful helper functions:

  * `run_in_thread` (just a nicer wrapper around `run_in_executor`)
  * `schedule_task` (a wrapper around `create_task` / `ensure_future`)